 Article and Resources

 There are a lot of tests available to you when you are expecting, and it is easy to feel like you are continually waiting for results back to let you know your baby is healthy.
 The more you know, the less anxious you will be.
-Confusing tests and complex results can be overwhelming, and that can contribute to anxiety.
-If you have any questions about a test or are nervous about the results, bring it up with your doctor or midwife.
-Hopefully, they can answer all of your questions and help put your mind at ease.
+Confusing tests and complex results can be overwhelming, contributing to anxiety.
+If you have any questions about a test or are nervous about the results, bring them up with your doctor or midwife.
+Hopefully, they can answer your questions and help put your mind at ease.

 Remember that the highest probability is that your baby is healthy.
 Worrying isn’t going to do you or your baby any good.
 Easier said than done, I know.
 What you can do is learn about what the different testing options are and make informed decisions.
-Getting educated will give you confidence in your choices of the tests you opt in to and how to understand results.
+Getting educated will give you confidence in your choices of the tests you opt for and confidence to understand the results.

 Screening Test vs. Diagnostic Test